 Things to Do on Catalina Island with Kids

-Only an hour away by boat from San Pedro, Dana Point, Long Beach and Newport Beach, Catalina Island offers a perfect family weekend getaway.
+Just an hour away by boat from San Pedro, Dana Point, Long Beach, and Newport Beach, Catalina Island makes an easy, fun-filled, memorable weekend getaway for the entire family.

-About 88% of Catalina Island is protected by the Catalina Island Conservancy (if you could see me, you would see me clapping), which was set up in the 1970s and includes the Trans Catalina Trail that traverses the island and typically takes 4 days to hike.
-The island is known for its spectacular dive spots and local wildlife.
+Nearly 88% of Catalina Island is protected by the Catalina Island Conservancy (cue the enthusiastic applause), which was established in the 70s as a way to preserve the island’s natural beauty.
+The Conservancy mangages most of the island’s interior including the Trans Catalina Trail that traverses the island and typically takes 4 days to hike.

 Just getting to Catalina Island is a fun-filled experience.
-Daily ferries to Avalon, or the more remote Two Harbors, operate out of several ports including the following:
+Catalina Express and Catalina Flyer both offer daily ferries to Avalon, or the more remote Two Harbors, operating out of several ports:

 You can almost always spot pods of dolphins as you travel across the seas to the island and if you’re lucky, you might even spot a whale.
 Gray whales have one of the longest migrations of any mammal, over 12,000 miles round trip, and the best time so see them on their journey off the coast of Southern California is from December to April.